pirl-unc/tricking_nextflow_cache/README.md

 Note that the Access time from the original file (`2022-12-14 23:49:37.616634000 -0500` ) is **not** the same as the Access time from the sparse file created by `clean_work_files.sh` (`2022-12-14 23:49:37.000000000 -0500`).

 ### Target the *file*, _not_ the file's *symlink*
 The final hurdle I had to overcome was one of misdirection.
-Nextflow relies heavily upon symlinks when dealing with local cluster filesystems to prevent excessive copying of files among work directories.
+Nextflow relies heavily upon symlinks when operating on local cluster filesystems to prevent excessive copying of files among work directories.
 As a result, it's possible for a channel element containing what appears to be a file's path to instead be a symlink pointing to that original file.
 Consider the following example:

 ```
 nextflow.enable.dsl=2